 Petroleum Engineering, Mechanical Engineering, Exercise/Sports Science, Nursing, Management, Biology, Accounting, Psychology, and Finance

-• 73% of students in the top 10% of their graduating class
+• 76% of students graduated in the top 10% of their class.

 • Average GPA: 3.9

 • Total: $52,625